neherlab/treetime-cloud/validation/Readme.md

 RUN_BEAST = True
 ```

+Please make sure you have included the right binaries in the `external_bins.py` file.
 In addition, if you are using custom tree and alignment, specify the path, where the script can find both:

 ```python
 aln_name = "./resources/flu_H3N2/H3N2_HA_2011_2013.fasta"